dentarg/auth0-blog/_posts/2016-10-07-managing-tech-job-stress-when-9-5-is-unrealistic.markdown

 ## Coping with Work Stress: At Work

 There is no magic bullet for work stress or burnout.
-You might get a hundred professional massages (but seriously, who has the time?) and not feel better.
-The first place to tackle work stress is _at work_.
+You might get a hundred professional massages (but seriously, who has the time?) and not feel better. **The most direct line of defense is to tackle work stress _at work_.**

 ### Be the Canary in the Coal Mine